prpranavx/banyan-eng/README.md

-# AI-Powered Live Coding Interview Tool
+# CodePair - AI-Powered Live Coding Interview Platform

 A full-stack MVP for conducting AI-assisted technical interviews with real-time code monitoring.
+CodePair enables interviewers to create coding interviews and candidates to solve problems with AI assistance.

 ## Architecture